pmarinov/qfeeds/README.md

 * No server side for processing of data (it is able to read intranet feeds, for example)
 * Displays feeds alone or grouped into folders
-* Uses Google Drive, optionally, for synchronization between computers (list of subscriptions and what was marked as read)
+* Uses Dropbox, optionally, for synchronization between computers (list of subscriptions and what was marked as read)

 ## Try it

-* Version: 0.13.0
+* Version: 0.14.0
 * Status: Beta
 * Chrome webstore: https://chrome.google.com/webstore/detail/rrss/kdjijdhlleambcpendblfhdmpmfdbcbd